Our Services

 These are uncommon, but if symptoms spread beyond mild eyelid fluttering, it's important to get checked.

-If you're concerned about your symptoms and want to understand what might be causing them, try Ubie's free AI-powered Eye twitching Symptom Checker to get personalized insights in just a few minutes.
+If you're experiencing persistent symptoms and want quick answers about what might be causing your discomfort, you can check Ubie's free AI-powered eye twitching symptom checker to get personalized insights based on your specific situation in just a few minutes.

 If you've had a twitching eyelid for 3 days straight, that alone is not usually concerning.